• Skip to primary navigation

 Less sugar is fine.
 I've also made these with just ½ cup of sugar, and they're still totally delicious - just a little less sweet and a bit chunkier in shape.
 Reducing the sugar slightly affects the spread, so the cookies stay more compact.
 If you like a slightly thicker, banana bread-style cookie, you'll love the lower-sugar version!

-cookies on a cooling tray.
+cookies on a cooling rack.

 Serving Suggestions